Box Office: ‘Jumanji: Welcome to the Jungle’ Off to Strong Start

-Sony’s “Jumanji: Welcome to the Jungle” is off to a solid start with an estimated $8 million on its opening day at 3,765 North American sites, early estimates showed Wednesday.
+Sony’s “Jumanji: Welcome to the Jungle” is off to a solid start with an estimated $7 million to $8 million on its opening day at 3,765 North American sites, early estimates showed Wednesday.

-The first numbers point to a six-day gross in the $55 million range for the six-day period that runs through Christmas Day.
-That’s above studio projections that have been in the $45 million range for several weeks.
+The first numbers point to a six-day gross between $45 million and $55 million range for the six-day period that runs through Christmas Day.
+Studio projections that have been in the $45 million range for several weeks.

 Initial estimates for Fox’s Hugh Jackman musical drama “The Greatest Showman” showed a first-day number of about $3 million at 3,005 locations — which would probably leave “Showman” with a six-day total of about $20 million, in line with recent forecasts.